How do I find out whether I can get any benefits or subsidies?

 If you think WINZ has missed a benefit payment you will need to contact them on 0800 559 009 to discuss this.
 You will probably need to show proof that the payment has not come through - like a bank statement.

 If you have not been keeping in contact with WINZ as required, they may have cut off your benefit.
-For example, for some benefits and allowances you need to reapply each year.
+For example, for some benefits and allowances you need to reapply each year, and for most benefits you need to get approval from WINZ before you travel overseas.
 If this is what has happened, you will also need to talk to WINZ.

 I received money from Work and Income that I have to pay back – but as I'm on a low income how will I manage it?